 The Dependency Inversion Principle gives a suggestion of using abstraction in place of concrete implementation.
 It talks about

-- Details or concrete implementation should depend on abstraction rather than an abstraction depends on details.
+- Details or concrete implementation should depend on abstraction rather than an abstraction that depends on details.

-The SOLID principles that we talk here are inter-related with each other.
-For example, if you apply Open-closed principle where you make your class open for extension and close for modification, you need some sort of abstraction in between.
+The SOLID principles that we talk about here are inter-related with each other.
+For example, if you apply the Open-closed principle to make your class open for extension and close for modification, you need some sort of abstraction in between.
 Again that abstraction should follow the Liskov Substitution Principle (LSP).

-Then ultimately you need to design the high and low-level modules in a way that they interact with each other in an abstract way.
+Then ultimately, you need to design the high and low-level modules so that they abstractly interact with each other.
 That is what Dependency Inversion Principle is.
-In short, the Dependency Inversion Principle asks to separate the modules with each other and at the same time, do bind them together in an abstract way.
+In short, the Dependency Inversion Principle asks to separate the modules from each other and, at the same time, do bind them together in an abstract way.

-Design principles greatly help designers to enhance usability, influence and improve the perception, increase the confident level, boots adoption capabilities.
-All these qualities will ultimately help to build a robust application which is easily maintainable, testable, reusable and extendable.
+Design principles greatly help designers enhance usability, influence and improve the perception, increase the confidence level, and boost adoption capabilities.
+All these qualities will ultimately help build a robust application that is easily maintainable, testable, reusable, and extendable.

-SOLID Principles are among the most popular set of design principles which must be considered while designing a system.
+SOLID Principles are among the most popular design principles that must be considered while designing a system.
 Adopting these principles with continuous usage will surely help to build sustainable software products.

-As an exercise, you can find some real-world use cases where you can apply these principles to understand the concepts in more detail.
+As an exercise, you can find some real-world use cases to apply these principles to understand the concepts in more detail.